-- Defeat Means Explosion: Defeating Exxor in the last round with him results in a satisfying explosion with an epic tune to accompany it.
+- Defeat Means Explosion: Defeating Exor in the last round with him results in a satisfying explosion with an epic tune to accompany it.

 - Digitized Sprites: One of the rare games to use this in combination with 3D models; the developers photographed their actors then "wrapped" the skins around the wireframe model while combining it with motion-capture animation.

 - Fantasy Kitchen Sink: This game has a Norse valkyrie, a lookalike of an Egyptian god (who is not the deity, but a graverobber, as per his text), a witch, a Caribbean voodoo priest, an Aztec high priest, a Roman gladiator, a stone idol, a samurai, a modern soldier, and a robot all beating the crap out of each other.

 - Nonindicative Name: War Gods.
-There is no war (more like skirmishes), and no one actually becomes a god, is a god, or is even a god whose domain is war.
+There is no war (more like skirmishes), no one actually becomes a god, is a god, or is even a god whose domain is war.

-- Prove Yourself: Given that it's made by the people that gave birth to the infamous "fatality" line, this is no surprise.
+- Finish Him!: Given that it's made by the people that gave birth to the infamous "fatality" line, this is no surprise.
 What IS surprising is the fact that this is done between IMMORTALS!

 - There Can Be Only One: All holders of the ore fight each other so they can collect all the pieces and "become the ultimate warrior or some crap like that."